Event Bubbling in JavaScript

 Conclusion

 Event bubbling is an important process in JavaScript that helps you write cleaner, more efficient code for your web applications.
 It enables you to be smarter in managing events by allowing parent elements to handle actions of their children.
-When you understand how it functions, when to utilise it, and how to stop when it is not required, you can create interactive websites with better control and less code.
+When you understand how it functions, when to utilise it, and how to prevent event bubbling, you can create interactive websites with better control and less code.
 Therefore, you should practice and use event bubbling in JavaScript in your applications; it will be easier and more convenient to develop event handling.

 To learn more about events and event bubbling, check out this Web Development course and also explore JavaScript Interview Questions prepared by industry experts.